 - Vice President of Finance & Facilities, who also serves as the Chief Financial Officer, advises the President on all fiscal, budgetary, and facilities matters for the institution as well as conducts financial planning and forecasting to assist the President in making both short-term and long-term decisions. - Vice President of Academic Affairs and Dean, who also serves as the Chief Academic Officer, oversees the institution's educational programs in accordance with the mission of the institution.
-The Vice President/Dean must be an osteopathic physician. - Vice President of Community Engagement, who also serves as the Chief Operations Officer, is responsible for cross-functional collaboration in providing project leadership to and on behalf of the President as well as managing content and communications to and from the Office of the President.

-Vice President of Human Resources, who also serves as the Chief Human Resources Officer, is responsible for the leadership and administration of a comprehensive human resource strategy in support of the overall business plan and strategic direction of the institution.
-This position is also the Equal Opportunity and ADA Coordinator for WVSOM.
+The Vice President/Dean must be an osteopathic physician. - Vice President of Community Engagement, who also serves as the Chief Operations Officer, is responsible for cross-functional collaboration in providing project leadership to and on behalf of the President as well as managing content and communications to and from the Office of the President. - Vice President of Human Resources, who also serves as the Chief Human Resources Officer, is responsible for the leadership and administration of a comprehensive human resource strategy in support of the overall business plan and strategic direction of the institution.